Ebs960/Scripts-Repo/README_ImprovementUpgrades.md

 - [ ] Visual feedback for upgraded improvements
 - [ ] Upgrade chains (prerequisites between upgrades)
 - [ ] Removal/downgrade functionality

+## Notes
+- The new modular approach favors attaching small prefabs to a base improvement prefab.
+Author attachable prefabs with neutral local transforms so they align when parented.
+If precise placement is needed, consider adding named attach points (empty transforms) on improvement prefabs and add code to find and parent attachments to those anchors.
+- Use `replacePrefab` for upgrades that fundamentally change the object's shape (e.g., castle replaced by fortified castle) since this cleanly swaps the GameObject while preserving upgrade state.